RyanNgWH/WhichCard-backend/docs/user/addUserCard.md

 ### 422 Unprocessable Entity - Unable to add card to user

 Request body valid.
 However, the card is unable to be added to the user's list of cards.
-This is usually due to the card name already being used.
+This is usually due to the card name already being used or an invalid combination of type and issuer.

 #### Schema